 Role in National Unification

 The exhaustion of both clans created the conditions for the rise of the "Three Great Unifiers": Oda Nobunaga, Toyotomi Hideyoshi, and Tokugawa Ieyasu.
-The Takeda clan was ultimately destroyed by Oda Nobunaga in 1582, just nine years after Shingen's death.
+The Takeda clan was eventually destroyed by Oda Nobunaga in 1582, just nine years after Shingen's death.
+The destruction was total — Takeda Katsuyori, Shingen's son and successor, was defeated at the Battle of Tenmokuzan and committed suicide along with his wife and retainers.
+The once-mighty Takeda clan ceased to exist as a political entity.
 The Uesugi clan survived as a lesser power, eventually becoming a major fudai daimyō family under the Tokugawa shogunate, but it never regained its former military prominence.
-The legacy of the Uesugi-Takeda war is thus a cautionary tale about the limits of clan power and the inexorable logic of unification.
+The legacy of the Uesugi-Takeda war is a cautionary tale about the limits of clan power and the inexorable logic of unification.
 Encyclopedia Britannica's entry on Takeda Shingen offers a concise overview of his role in this larger historical narrative.

-Material Heritage and Tourism
+Material Heritage and Tourism in the Modern Era

 Conclusion: The Enduring Significance of a Samurai Struggle